How My Son’s Gap Year Paid Off

 That TED talk became a book and that book became the Experience Institute.

-The Experience Institute is on its sixth class of custom-made experience-based post-graduate education and their students continue to be the best intern/apprentices in the market.
+The Experience Institute students continue to be the best intern/apprentices in the market.

 Seeing the Benefits of a Gap Year